Higher-Order Energy-Decreasing Exponential Time Differencing Runge-Kutta methods for Gradient Flows: Examples of energy decreasing ETDRK schemes

 The other is given by Krogstad \cite{Gintfac}:

-We plot in Fig. \ref{fig:eig2} the smallest eigenvalues of $\frac 12(\Delta+\Delta^T)$ for the above two schemes, the results clearly indicate that the above two schemes do not satisfy our conditions for energy stability.
+We plot in Fig. \ref{fig:eig2} the smallest eigenvalues of $\frac 12(\Delta+\Delta^T)$ for the two schemes above, the results clearly indicate that the above two schemes do not satisfy our conditions for energy stability.

-Moreover, we checked all existing fourth-order ETDRK schemes that we could find, and also tried to search from a wide family of four-stage and five-stage fourth-order ETDRK methods, but none of them satisfy the requirement of our theorem.
+Moreover, we checked all existing fourth-order ETDRK schemes, and also searched from a wide family of four-stage and five-stage fourth-order ETDRK methods, but none of them satisfy the requirement of our theorem.
 Therefore, the existence of energy stable ETDRK4 schemes is still an open problem.